-¶ After which shall be said or sung the following Psalm, except when it is read in the ordinary course of the Psalms, on the nineteenth day of the month.
+¶ Or this Psalm, except when it is read in the ordinary coarse of the Psalms, on the nineteenth day of the month.

 Cantate Domino.
-Psalm x cviii.
+Psalm xeviii.

-$\mathbf{O}{\mathrm{things.}}^{\mathrm{SING}}$ unto the LORD a new song; for he hath done marvellous
+$O{\rm done\ marvellous\ things.}^{\rm SING\ unto\ the\ LORD\ a\ new\ song\ :\ for\ he\ hath}$

-With his own right hand, and with his holy arm, hath he gotten himself the victory.
+With his own right hand, and with his holy arm : hath he gotten himself the victory.

-The LORD declared his salvation; his righteousness hath he openly showed in the sight of the heathen.
+The LORD declared his salvation: his righteousness hath he openly showed in the sight of the heathen.

-He hath remembered his mercy and truth toward the house of Israel; and all the ends of the world have seen the salvation of our God.
+He hath remembered his mercy and truth toward the house of Israel: and all the ends of the world have seen the salvation of our God.

-Show yourselves joyful unto the LORD, all ye lands; sing, rejoice, and give thanks.
+Show yourselves joyful unto the LORD, all ye lands: sing, rejoice, and give thanks.

-Praise the LORD upon the harp; sing to the harp with a psalm of thanksgiving.
+Praise the LORD upon the harp : sing. to the harp with a psalm of thanksgiving.

-With trumpets also and shawms, O show yourselves joyful before the LORD the King.
+With trumpets also and shawms: O show yourselves joyful before the LORD, the King.

-Let the sea make a noise, and all that therein is; the round world, and they that dwell therein.
+Let the sea make a noise, and all that therein is: the round world, and they that dwell therein.

-Let the floods clap their hands, and let the hills be joyful together before the LORD; for he cometh to judge the earth.
+Let the floods clap their hands, and let the hills be joyful together before the LORD: for he cometh to judge the earth.

-With righteousness shall he judge the world, and the people with equity.
+With righteousness shall he judge the world : and the people with equity.

 Bonum est confiteri.
-Psalm xcii
+Psalm xeii.